Highly-qualified applicants who do not meet the minimum English Language Proficiency (ELP) requirement may be issued a conditional Offer of Admission.

-To be considered for conditional English language proficiency admission, the applicant must meet the following criteria:
+To be considered for Conditional English Proficiency Admission (ELP), the applicant must:

-2. Have a score of at least 6.0 in each band of the Academic IELTS (International English Language Testing System) test OR a score of at least 80 on the TOEFL iBT (TOEFL Internet-based Test) with minimum scores of 16 in each of Listening, Reading, Speaking, and a minimum score of 18 in Writing; and
+- have a minimum score of 6.0 in each band of the IELTS test; or a minimum overall score of 80 on the iBT TOEFL, (with minimum scores of 16 in each of Listening, Reading, and Speaking, and a minimum score of 18 in Writing), IELTS and iBT TOEFL test must be written within two years of application to the University of Lethbridge; and

-3. Be recommended for conditional English language proficiency admission by a graduate Program Committee.
+- be recommended for Conditional English Proficiency Admission by the appropriate graduate Program Committee.

-In accepting an offer of conditional English language proficiency admission to a graduate program, the applicant is expected to successfully complete the Advanced Level of the EAP program in the semester indicated in the offer of admission and begin his or her graduate program the following term.
-Applicants who do not fulfill the ELP requirement during the specified period will have their offer of admission to a graduate program rescinded.
-Such students may choose to continue in the EAP program and reapply for admission to a graduate program in the next term of admission.
+Applicants are expected to successfully complete the Advanced Level of the EAP program in the term indicated in their Offer of Admission and begin their graduate program the next available term.
+Applicants who do not fulfill the ELP requirement during the specified period will have their Offer of Admission rescinded.
+These applicants may continue in the EAP program and reapply to a graduate program for a future term.

-Students admitted via the conditional English language proficiency admission route may not make academic progress toward the graduate degrees or engage in academic research before fulfilling the ELP condition of the offer of admission.
-The School of Graduate Studies does not provide financial support for students while they are enrolled in the EAP program.
+Students admitted via the Conditional English Proficiency Admission route may not make academic progress or engage in academic research toward their desired University of Lethbridge program before the ELP condition from the Offer of Admission is met.
+The School of Graduate Studies does not provide any financial support for students while they are enrolled in the EAP program.

-Students admitted via the conditional English language proficiency admission route are considered to be full-time EAP students while continuously enrolled in the EAP program.
+Students admitted via the Conditional English Proficiency Admission route are considered to be full-time students while enrolled in the EAP program.